-The system mic from the manufacturer, the ML-1 FET, promises a flat, clear frequency response.
+The system mic from the manufacturer, the ML-1 FET, promises a flat, clear response.
 The bundled preamp is also neutral and pristine.
 It’s the perfect blank canvas.

-The included mic models loaded into Slate’s Virtual Mix Rack software transform this transparent signal into a digital audio file.
-These models include the FG-47 (Neumann’s iconic U 47), FG-800G (Sony’s C-800G), FG-251(Telefunken’s ELA M 251), and FG-67 (Neumann’s U 67).
-The VMS also includes two software preamps: the FG-73, Neve 1073, and the FG-76, based on Telefunken’s V76.
+This transparent signal is transformed into a digital audio file by the included mic models loaded into Slate’s Virtual Mix Rack software.
+The VMS(virtual microphone system) also includes two software preamps: the FG-73, Neve 1073, and the FG-76, based on Telefunken’s V76.

 We can explore a whole new world by switching between mic models.
 They are entirely in line with our expectations and very distinctive.
 It’s an attractive package with so many options.

 - Classic microphones sound great!